First Responder Support

 • Work related sleep deprivation and disruption

-• Technical problems such as poor equipment, antiquated systems
+• Technical problems such as poor equipment and antiquated systems

 • Personnel, support, and staffing issues